West Sussex Carers Online title with a colourful picture of a paperchain of people

 Valid XHTML 1.0 Transitional Valid CSS!

-Resources for carers > Useful books > The Carer's Handbook, 2nd edition, by Jane Matthews
+Resources for carers > Useful Books > The Carer's Handbook by Jane Matthews

 Becoming a carer can be a physically and emotionally exhausting task and although there is help available many carers do not have the time to look for it or know who to contact.
 The Carer's Handbook aims to be a one-stop-shop for the huge percentage of the population who, now or later, find themselves in a caring role, whether that involves shopping for a housebound neighbour, or giving up work to care full-time for a disabled child or confused parent.
 It covers: